Afaren57/Frame-Suppl-mentaire/README.md

 3. Click the "New" button at the top-right corner.
 4. Perform the hotkey you want to assign one of the two macro to.
 5. Double click on the "Command" column.
-6. Type : « automation/lua/Image_Suivante/Dupliquer à l'image précédente » or « automation/lua/Image_Suivante/Dupliquer à l'image suivante »
+6. Type : « automation/lua/Frame_Supplémentaire/Dupliquer à l'image precedente » or « automation/lua/Frame_Supplémentaire/Dupliquer à l'image suivante »
-  - If you changed the name and description of the macros, then you should type « automation/lua/Image_Suivante/Duplicate to the previous frame » or « automation/lua/Image_Suivante/Duplicate to the next frame »
+  - If you changed the name and description of the macros, then you should type « automation/lua/Frame_Supplémentaire/Duplicate to the previous frame » or « automation/lua/Frame_Supplémentaire/Duplicate to the next frame »
   - Please, note that the spelling may change with future updates.
 You will be able to find the right spelling with aegisub's autocompletion.
 7. Apply